nklagge/klaggenet/content/post/2011 07 22 The New Frugality How to Consume Less Save More and Live Better.md

 ---
 date: 2011-07-22
 meta: true
-title: "The New Frugality: How to Consume Less, Save More, and Live Better"
+title: "<em>The New Frugality: How to Consume Less, Save More, and Live Better</em>"
+subtitle: "Chris Farrell"
 toc: false
 categories:
 - Chris Farrell